t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

-* Enabling secure and resilient communication between IoT end devices and remote cloud, e.g. through multipath support
+* Enabling secure and resilient communication between IoT devices and remote cloud, e.g. through multipath support

 ## Application Components

 IoT edge computing can host applications such as the ones mentioned in {{sec-uc}}.
-While describing components of individual applications is out of our scope, some of those applications share similar functions, such as IoT end device management, data management, described below.
+While describing components of individual applications is out of our scope, some of those applications share similar functions, such as IoT device management, data management, described below.

-### IoT End Devices Management
+### IoT Devices Management

-IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc. Edge computing addresses the scalability challenges from the massive number of IoT end devices by separating the scalability domain into edge/local networks and remote networks.
+IoT device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc. Edge computing addresses the scalability challenges from the massive number of IoT devices by separating the scalability domain into edge/local networks and remote networks.
 For example, in the context of the oneM2M standard, the software campaign feature enables installing, deleting, activating, and deactivating software functions/services on a potentially large number of edge nodes {{oneM2M-TR0052}}.
 Using a dashboard or a management software, a service provider issues those requests through an IoT cloud platform supporting the software campaign functionality.

-Challenges listed in {{sec-dis-auth}} may be applicable to IoT end devices management as well.
+Challenges listed in {{sec-dis-auth}} may be applicable to IoT devices management as well.

 ### Data Management and Analytics {#sec-data}